Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Licence
 =======

-WOOPER is licensed by its author (Olivier Boudeville) under a disjunctive tri-license giving you the choice of one of the three following sets of free software/open source licensing terms:
+Ceylan-WOOPER is licensed by its author (Olivier Boudeville) under a disjunctive tri-license giving you the choice of one of the three following sets of free software/open source licensing terms:

 - `Mozilla Public License <http://www.mozilla.org/MPL/MPL-1.1.html>`_ (MPL), version 1.1 or later (very close to the former `Erlang Public License <http://www.erlang.org/EPLICENSE>`_, except aspects regarding Ericsson and/or the Swedish law)